MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

    - For enterprise versions, access the [Microsoft 365 Admin Center](https://admin.microsoft.com/adminportal/home#/).

 2. **Prepare the installation media**:
-   - Insert a blank USB storage drive into your computer.
+   - Insert your second USB drive into your computer.
+Name the drive *BOOTME*.

 3. **Run the Media creation tool**:
    - Open the tool and choose **Create installation media**.
    - Follow the on-screen prompts to select your language, edition, and system architecture.
-   - Choose the USB flash drive as the destination and follow the steps to create the installation media.
+   - Choose the USB drive as the destination and follow the steps to create the installation media.

-4. **Transfer files to USB drive**:
+4. **Transfer files to USB *BOOTME* drive**:
-   - Copy the SEMM package file (*DfciUpdate.dfi*) to the root of the USB drive.
+   - Copy the SEMM package file (*DfciUpdate.dfi*) from your first USB drive (named *SEMM*) to the root of the *BOOTME* USB drive.
-   - Add the drivers and firmware MSI file (SurfaceHub2S_Win10_19045_24.043.31687.0.MSI) to the root of the drive.
+   - Add the drivers and firmware MSI file (SurfaceHub2S_Win10_19045_24.043.31687.0.MSI) to the root of the *BOOTME* USB drive.

 > [!NOTE]
 > Ensure you have a valid Windows 10/11 Pro or Enterprise license distinct from any pre-existing Windows 10 Team licenses.